aq-org/aq-website/zh/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 // Sets the type of the data at |index| bytes in |memory| to |type|. |type|
 // should be less than 4 bits.
 // Returns 0 if successful.
-Returns -1 if memory is NULL.
-Returns -2 if the
+Returns -1 if the memory pointer is NULL.
+Returns -2
-// index is out of range.
-Returns -3 if the type is out of range. int AqvmMemory_SetType(const struct AqvmMemory_Memory* memory, size_t index,
+// if the type pointer is NULL.
+Returns -3 if the index is out of range.
+Returns
+// -4 if the type is out of range. int AqvmMemory_SetType(const struct AqvmMemory_Memory* memory, size_t index,
                        uint8_t type);

 // Gets the type of the data at |index| bytes in |memory|.
 // Returns the type that is less than 4 bits (0X0F) if successful.
-Returns 0x10
+Returns 0x11
-// if the memory is NULL.
-Returns 0x20 if the index is out of memory range. uint8_t AqvmMemory_GetType(struct AqvmMemory_Memory* memory, size_t index);
+// if the memory pointer is NULL.
+Returns 0x12 if the type pointer is NULL.
+// Returns 0x13 if the index is out of memory range. uint8_t AqvmMemory_GetType(struct AqvmMemory_Memory* memory, size_t index);

 // Writes the data that |data_ptr| points to of size |size| to the data of at
 // |index| bytes in |memory|.
 // Returns 0 if successful.
-Returns -1 if the memory is NULL.
-Returns -2 if the
+Returns -1 if the memory pointer is NULL.
+Returns -2
-// index is out of memory range.
-Returns -3 if the data is NULL. int AqvmMemory_WriteData(struct AqvmMemory_Memory* memory, size_t index,
+// if the type pointer is NULL.
+Returns -3 if the index is out of range.
+Returns
+// -4 if the data pointer is NULL. int AqvmMemory_WriteData(struct AqvmMemory_Memory* memory, size_t index,
                          void* data_ptr, size_t size);